-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Animal Husbandry and Dairy Farm Management-1”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Animal Husbandry and Dairy Farm Management-1”.

 1. Which of the following is not a method of enhancing food production?